Akm0d/pluggable-namespace/README.rst

     loop = asyncio.get_event_loop()
     asyncio.run(main())

     async def main():
         async with pns.Hub() as hub:
             await hub.my_sub.init.cli()

 Configuration
 =============

-When creating a pluggable-namespace app, we put all of the pns configuration in a config.yaml
+When building a pluggable-namespace app, all configuration settings are stored in a ``config.yaml`` file.

 .. code-block:: yaml

-    # Every config option for your plugin
+    # Each configuration option for your module
     config:
       my_namespace:
         my_opt:
           default: True

-    # Options that should be exposed on the CLI when your app controls the CLI
+    # Options exposed on the CLI when your app controls the CLI
     cli_config:
       my_namespace:
         my_opt:
-                # All options that are accepted by ArgParser.add_argument are good here
-                help: description of this option
+          help: Description of this option
           subcommands:
             - my_subcommand
           group: My arg group

     # Subcommands to expose for your project
     subcommands:
       my_namespace:
         my_subcommand:
           help: My subcommand

     # Dynamic namespaces that your app merges onto and which folders extend those namespaces
     dyne:
       my_dyne:
         - src_dir

-    # python imports that your app uses which should be added to hub.lib for your app
+    # Python imports that your app uses, to be added to hub.lib for your app
     import:
       - asyncio
       - importlib
       - importlib.resources
       - os
       - toml

 Create a pns config file:

 .. code-block:: yaml

-    # The default location is in ~/.pns/config.yaml
+    # Default location is ~/.pns/config.yaml
-    # But you can change that by setting the PNS_CONFIG environment variable
+    # To change, set the PNS_CONFIG environment variable
     pns_cli:
-        # Setting this option will make your hub persist on the cli between calls
+      # Setting this will persist your hub on the CLI between calls
       hub_state: ~/.pns/hub.pkl
     log:
       log_plugin: async

-From the above example, all arguments would be loaded onto the namespace under hub.OPT.my_namesapce.
-One config.yaml can add config options to multiple namespaces.
-They are all merged together in the order they are found in sys.path
+From the example above, all arguments are loaded onto the namespace under hub.OPT.my_namespace.
+One ``config.yaml`` can add configuration options to multiple namespaces.
+They are merged in the order found in sys.path.

 Extending Namespaces
 ====================

-Extending ``pluggable-namesapce``  is extremely easy with dynamic namespaces.
-You can extend any dynamic namespace on the hub simply by adding a directory containing a "conifg.yaml" to the PYTHONPATH.
+Extending ``pluggable-namespace`` is straightforward with dynamic namespaces.
+Extend any dynamic namespace on the hub by adding a directory containing a "config.yaml" to PYTHONPATH.
-I.e.

 .. code-block:: bash

     export PYTHONPATH=$PYTHONPATH:/path/to/my/code

-Then you can add a config.yaml to that directory:
+Add a config.yaml to that directory:

 .. code-block:: yaml